lehoangduc/face-recognition-api/README.md

 Face Recognition API
 ======

-> A Face Recognition API built on top of Python and NodeJs
+> An Open-source built on top of Python and NodeJs that lets you build your own Face Recognition API

 ## Requiments